-© Copyright 2021 HP Development Company, L.P.
+© Copyright 2024 HP Development Company, L.P.

 Bluetooth is a trademark owned by its proprietor and used by HP Inc. under license.
-Intel, Celeron, Pentium, and Thunderbolt are trademarks of Intel Corporation or its subsidiaries in the U.S. and/or other countries.
-Windows is either a registered trademark or trademark of Microsoft Corporation in the United States and/or other countries.
-USB Type-C[®] and USB-C[®] are registered trademarks of USB Implementers Forum.
-DisplayPort[TM] and the DisplayPort[TM] logo are trademarks owned by the Video Electronics Standards Association (VESA) in the United States and other countries.
-Miracast[®] is a registered trademark of Wi-Fi Alliance.
+Inc. Intel, Celeron, and Pentium are trademarks of Intel Corporation or its subsidiaries in the U.S. and/or other countries.
+Copilot and Windows are either registered trademarks or trademarks of Microsoft Corporation in the United States and/or other countries.
+USB Type-C and USB-C are registered trademarks of USB Implementers Forum.
+Miracast is a registered trademark of Wi-Fi Alliance.